 The original IV Swinger 2 designs (for PV modules and PV cells) use an Adafruit "Perma-Proto" board and hand-cut, hand-stripped, hand-soldered hookup wires for all of the connections between the resistors, capacitors, ICs, and power/ground rails.
 Hookup wire is also used for the connections between the Perma-Proto and the Arduino.

 Now there are printed circuit boards (PCBs) available that provide all of these connections, making the construction much simpler, faster, and more mistake-proof.
-Furthermore, there are versions of the PCBs that support on-board solid-state relays (SSRs) instead of the off-board electromagnetic relays (EMRs).
+Furthermore, there are versions of the PCBs that support on-board solid-state relays (SSRs) or field-effect transistors (FETs) instead of the off-board electromagnetic relays (EMRs).

 It is still possible to build an IV Swinger 2 using a Perma-Proto; the documentation still exists and the software doesn’t care.
 However, it is recommended that moving forward, all IV Swinger 2 constructions use the PCB-based designs.